GoncaloFelicio/Pomodoro-App/README.md

 ## How to Use
 clone the repo or download the zip from the Github page (hint: green "Code" button)
+install the custom fonts in your system:
+>Go to the folder "*/fonts*" in the repository, double click each font and install them

 #### With MacOs